firesidefiction/firesidefiction.github.io/_posts/2017-08-22-three-laws.md

 Susan swept into Mr. Won’s office.
 The “reproduction of the scene” turned out to be a full holographic representation of the room from as Won’s security team had found it.
 The image was ghostly but sharp: the dead body lying on the grass; Iris sitting patiently, waiting for instructions.

 Susan examined the robot’s motionless face, the positioning of the corpse, the few belongings scattered on the floor.
-Iris had movied quickly and decisively; there was no sign of an extended struggle, not that Won would have been able to defend himself from her in any event.
+Iris had moved quickly and decisively; there was no sign of an extended struggle, not that Won would have been able to defend himself from her in any event.
 Susan began a more comprehensive examination of the environment.
 Won’s personal tablet was gone along with his body, but the holographic replica showed a ghost of its screen.
 A page from a contract flickered there, something about complete assumption of liabilities.

 For his part, Dashiel stared at the holographic body with lingering horror.
 “I thought robots couldn’t hurt human beings — they have to protect their owner, right?
 Protecting Mr. Won was Iris’ entire function, so… how could she…” His hands trembled.